Accelerate Meaning Examples In Sentence Synonyms & Antonyms

 What does "Accelerate" mean?

-How can I accelerate my learning process?
+How might I speed up my learning journey?

 Can acceleration be negative?

-What is acceleration in physics?
+What constitutes acceleration in physics?

 To Know easy meaning of English Language words with Examples, Please